15 Wheely Fun Bike Trails for Seattle Families

 Online: bellevuewa.gov

-Wash Park Arboretum Loop
+Washington Park Arboretum Loop

 The two-mile paved loop that rings the Arboretum is an easy path for newbies and seasoned riders alike.
 It’s a great spot to take refuge from the sun or rain (take your pick), and you can always explore the grounds once you’re done with your ride.
-The terrain is multi-use and designed to keep bikes going slow, the perfect pace for Littles out on their first big ride.
+The terrain is multi-use and designed to keep bikes going slow, the perfect pace for littles out on their first big ride.

 2300 Arboretum Dr. E.